NeerajSingh4/basic_linked_list_operations/README.md

 # basic_linked_list_operations
-This repository contain a program which works all the basic linked list operations.This will be helpful for C learning beginners
-The following basic oerations are present in the code:
+This repository contain a program which works on all the basic linked list operations.This will be helpful for Cbeginners The following basic oerations are present in the code:
   1.Creation of the list
   2.Display the list.